cleanlab/cleanlab/README.md

 - Get started [here](https://docs.cleanlab.ai/)!
 Install via `pip` or `conda` as described [here](https://docs.cleanlab.ai/).
 - Developers who install the bleeding-edge from source should refer to [this master branch documentation](https://docs.cleanlab.ai/master/index.html).
+- For help, check out our detailed [FAQ](https://docs.cleanlab.ai/stable/tutorials/faq.html), [Github Issues](https://github.com/cleanlab/cleanlab/issues?q=is%3Aissue), or [Slack](https://cleanlab.ai/slack).
+We welcome any questions!

 ## Use cleanlab with any model for most ML tasks

 All features of cleanlab work with **any dataset** and **any model**.
-Yes, any model: scikit-learn, PyTorch, Tensorflow, Keras, JAX, HuggingFace, MXNet, XGBoost, etc.
+Yes, any model: PyTorch, Tensorflow, Keras, JAX, HuggingFace, OpenAI, XGBoost, scikit-learn, etc.
 If you use a sklearn-compatible classifier, all cleanlab methods work out-of-the-box.

 <details><summary>